zyprexh/Arweave-Academy/doc/How to Submitting a PR on Github.md

 ### **5. Make Changes**

 - Edit the code or documentation in your local repository.
-- Test your changes to ensure they work as intended.
+- Thoroughly test your changes to ensure they function as intended.
 - Stage your changes:

     ```bash